playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

-## Embedded Views - We Get It You Like The Expression
+## Embedded Views - Is That Some Kind of Picture Frame?

-It might seem like I've been trying to use `embedded view` far too much, possibly avoiding using `render` more than might seem logical at first, but there's a reason for this:

-Angular tracks them seperately from other components.
+### Get

+Before I go much further in this section, I want to make sure that I'm clearing up a bit how Angular works internally.
+I've sprinked a bit of how it does throughout the article, but having everything in one place helps a lot.

+Angular's smallest grouping of display elements are called a `view`.
+These `view`s can be created and destroyed together and are under the control of a directive or component of some kind and include any templates associated with them.

+When a template is rendered to the screen, it creates an `embedded view` which can be controlled and handled from an assocaited parent component or directive.
+This creation of an embedded view occurs automatically when a template is rendered using `ngTemplateOutlet` but also when using a structural directive such as `ngIf` and `ngFor`.

-Angular also allows you find, reference, modify, and create them yourself! 🤯
+But that's not all - Angular also allows you find, reference, modify, and create them yourself in your component/directive logic! 🤯

-`createEmbeddedView`
+Let's show an example of how we can render an `ng-template` using TypeScipt component logic:

 ```typescript
 import { Component, ViewContainerRef, OnInit, AfterViewInit, ContentChild, ViewChild, TemplateRef } from '@angular/core';